 Church yard Management

-Saturday is ALWAYS held at the meadow.
+Saturday Events are ALWAYS held at the meadow.
 For those without transport please telephone on Friday to arrange pickup at the railway station.

 Please dress appropriately, work boots, warm weather proof clothing etc. Don't forget hot/cold drinks and something to eat.